spesmilo/electrum-docs/faq.rst

 Wallet file encryption is activated by default since version 2.8.
-It is intended to protect your privacy, but also to prevent you from requesting bitcoins on a wallet that you do not control.
+It is intended to protect your privacy, but also to prevent you from requesting bitcoin on a wallet that you do not control.

 Does Electrum support cold wallets?